SSWConsulting/SSW.Rules.Content/categories/software-engineering/rules-to-better-devops-using-azure-devops.md

 - continually-improve-processes
 - do-you-know-the-best-free-resources-for-learning-devops
 - enterprise-secrets-in-pipelines
+- on-premise-build-server-with-azure-devops

 ---

-If you still need help, [visit our DevOps consulting page](https://www.ssw.com.au/ssw/Consulting/DevOps.aspx) and book in a consultant.
+If you still need help, [visit our DevOps consulting page](https://www.ssw.com.au/consulting/devops) and book in a consultant.

 Learn more about [Scrum with Azure DevOps](/rules-to-better-scrum-using-azure-devops).